Inkiito Primary School

 Amara has assisted with:

-- Have supported the school with regular donations of stationery and learning materials
+- Regular donations of stationery and learning materials since 2024

-- Initiated an agricultural project to make the food program more sustainable
+- The initiation of an agricultural project to make the food program more sustainable

-- Ensure the school has access to water during the dry season by paying for water supplies
+- Funding of water supplies to ensure the school has access to water during the dry season

-- Construction of a modern kitchen complete with store and covered shelter in 2025
+- The construction of a modern kitchen complete with store and covered shelter in 2025

-- Installed 2 energy efficient stoves to improve cooking time in 2025
+- The installation of 2 energy efficient stoves to improve food preparation and hygiene

 Quote: “Wisdom…. comes not from age, but from education and learning.” ― Anton Chekhov